Beat inflation with some of these mommy tipid tips

 One item on our budget that we cannot do without is supplements, especially for the kids.
 I believe in giving them multivitamins and Vitamin C supplements as well as nutritious foods.
 With these, I believe that they are healthier and are not prone to diseases.
 Meanwhile, others use essential oils for their holistic family wellness regimen.

 When a child gets sick, she would most likely infect a sibling.
 Doctor’s fees and medicines can be very steep.
-Plus, parents usually have to be absent from work in accompany their sick child to the doctor or to take care of them.
+Plus, parents usually have to be absent from work in order to accompany their sick child to the doctor or to take care of them.
 That’s loss of income as well.
 So an investment in health is worth every penny.
 You feel good and you don’t have to spend on cures.

 A lot of times, we want something and we want it NOW.
 It can be food, a new bag, the latest gadget, or the coolest vacation.
 But we are not billionaires.
 Few people are.
 We have some extra money, sure, so we spend it.
 Or, we use our credit cards and pay for what we want on installment without really thinking much about it.

 In our family, we guide kids into delaying gratification.
 Many times, we don’t always need something immediately.
-Would you believe that our eldest daughter Dindin spent five years of her young life saving up for a trip to Hong Kong?
+Would you believe that our eldest daughter Dindin spent five and a half years of her young life saving up for a trip to Hong Kong?
 By the time she got to travel, we already had her younger sister with her.
 But she persisted.
-You can, too.
+And you can, too.

 Right now, they are saving up for a trip to Australia in order to visit their uncle.
 We are also saving up for a car.
 Our car is now 10 years old.
 But we keep using it.
 It’s still in pretty good shape, thank God.
 So we will not buy until we have saved enough for a new one.